Boost emotional intelligence in 15-mins a week

 • Write down your main “why” – what gets you up in the morning and keeps you going whenever inevitable setbacks arise.
 It’s important to hold onto your main source of motivation when the going gets tough.
 For some that’s family, for others it’s a long-held dream.

-• If you are leading a team with a low morale, explore ways to make each member feel valued and learn what personally motivates them.
-By understanding the unique motivations that drive team dynamics, you can gain insights to form a sense of shared purpose and reinvigorate the team.
+• If you are leading a team with low morale, explore employee engagement activities.
+Find ways to make each member feel valued and learn what personally motivates them.
+By understanding the unique motivations that drive team dynamics, you can gain insights to form a sense of shared purpose and reinvigorate the entire team.

 • Remember the value of resilience.
 Consider your past successes.
 Trace your journey for each of those wins and think back to adversity you have overcome in the past as a reminder of what you are capable of achieving now.